-Saas companies can leverage email marketing campaigns to improve customer relationships along with the communication strategy.
-Sending out newsletters, tips, giveaways, guides and advises on the product can improve how customers relate to you.
+SaaS companies can leverage email marketing campaigns to improve customer relationships along with the communication strategy.
+Sending out newsletters, tips, giveaways, guides and advice on the product can improve your relationship with clients

-Your giveaways have to be valuable things that customers need, like an e-book, free templates of a design, analysed data report, etc.
+Your giveaways have to be valuable things that customers need, like an e-book, free templates of a design, analyzed data report, etc.

-The guides have to be for both your product, and how to achieve some of their goals.
+The guides have to show customers how to use your product, as well as how to achieve some of their goals.
 At this point, it should be clear to you the goals that most customers want to achieve with your product.
 If this is not clear to you, carry out a survey and ask them.
 Most of your customers will gladly provide clear answers to guide you.

 The bottom-line is; stay in constant communication using email marketing where you provide random guides, tips, newsletters, and giveaways.